sambanova/ai-starter-kit/benchmarking/README.md

 <details id="synthetic-dataset">
 <summary><strong>Synthetic Dataset</summary></strong>

-_Note: Currently we have specific prompting support for Llama2, Llama3, Llama3.1, Llama3.2, Llama3.3, Llama4, Mistral, Deepseek, Qwen, QwQ, Solar, and Eeve.
+_Note: Currently we have specific prompting support for GPT, Llama, Mistral, Deepseek, Qwen, Solar, and Eeve.
 Other instruction models can work, but number of tokens may not be close to the ones specified._

 1. Open the file `run_synthetic_dataset.sh` and configure the following parameters:
   - **model-name**: Model name to be used.
 See section `1.
 Enter a model name and choose the right API type` in [Synthetic Performance Evaluation](#synthetic-performance-evaluation) for more information about model name.